joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 add_subdirectory(Lib/stm32-mw-lwip)
 ```

-This will add the LWIP lib, instruct it where to find needed includes as well compiling the `OS` that provides basic functions for the LWIP to work.
-As noticed there is a specific path `"${CMAKE_CURRENT_SOURCE_DIR}/Core/Inc/LWIP/Target"` that is added but not yet created.
-In following steps we will create it and add the LWIP config file there.
+This step adds the **LWIP** library, specifies the required include directories, and compiles the `OS` component that provides the fundamental functionality required for LWIP to operate.
+Note that a specific path—`"${CMAKE_CURRENT_SOURCE_DIR}/Core/Inc/LWIP/Target"`—is included, but this directory does not yet exist.
+In the following steps, we will create this directory and add the necessary LWIP configuration file to it.

 ### Configure the LAN8742 from ST